seedcase-project/team/entries/communication.md

     -   Always include an agenda as well as minutes afterwards
     -   Limit the time to what is reasonably required to come to a decision
-    -   Assign people to chair/faciliator role and to notetaking rol
+    -   Assign people to chair/faciliator role and to notetaking role
 -   Limit emails as much as is necessary, unless communication is with someone external to our team or requires a more formal written record for potential audit purposes